In the brain, sex addiction looks the same as drug addiction

 ”Whilst these findings are interesting, it’s important to note ... that they could not be used to diagnose the condition,“ Voon said. ”Nor does our research necessarily provide evidence that these individuals are addicted to porn - or that porn is inherently addictive.

-“Much more research is required to understand this relationship between compulsive sexual behavior and drug addiction.”
+“Much more research is required to understand this relationship between compulsive sexual behaviour and drug addiction.”
+(Editing by Larry King)